 1. Cut the vegetables very thinly

 This will allow you to have a sweeter sauce.
-The mandolin is your best tool for that, but that doesn’t stop you from doing it by hand.
+The mandolin is your best tool for that, but that doesn’t stop you from using the food processor or doing it by hand.

 Warning: Unless you stubbornly want to go back to the traditional recipe for thickening your sauce with an inanimate component of a living being, use the mandolin’s hand protector.
 This will prevent you from slicing your thumb into strips.